svalouch/python-simplezfs/docs/guide.rst

 There are functions for creating the four different types of datasets with nice interfaces:

-* :func:`~zfs.ZFS.create_fileset` for ordinary filesets, the most commonly used parameter is ``mountpoint`` for telling it where it should be mounted.
+* :func:`~simplezfs.zfs.ZFS.create_fileset` for ordinary filesets, the most commonly used parameter is ``mountpoint`` for telling it where it should be mounted.
-* :func:`~zfs.ZFS.create_volume` creates volumes, or ZVols, this features a parameter ``thin`` for creating thin- provisioned or sparse volumes.
+* :func:`~simplezfs.zfs.ZFS.create_volume` creates volumes, or ZVols, this features a parameter ``thin`` for creating thin-provisioned or sparse volumes.
-* :func:`~zfs.ZFS.create_snapshot` creates a snapshot on a volume or fileset.
+* :func:`~simplezfs.zfs.ZFS.create_snapshot` creates a snapshot on a volume or fileset.
-* :func:`~zfs.ZFS.create_bookmark` creates a bookmark (on recent versions of ZFS).
+* :func:`~simplezfs.zfs.ZFS.create_bookmark` creates a bookmark (on recent versions of ZFS).

-These essentially call :func:`~zfs.ZFS.create_dataset`, which can be called directly, but its interface is not as nice as the special purpose create functions.
+These essentially call :func:`~simplezfs.zfs.ZFS.create_dataset`, which can be called directly, but its interface is not as nice as the special purpose create functions.

 Filesets